Understanding the difference in each respiratory illness

 He added that these patterns can also be seen with COVID but it is uncommon for the common cold to show this pattern of severe symptoms.

-“If you have the ability to get to your regular provider to be evaluated when you have the severe symptoms like that probably the place to start.
-If you are particularly short of breath or in destress and you can’t take a chance on waiting for appointment that’s why we have urgent care centers and emergency centers.”
+“If you have the ability to get to your regular provider to be evaluated when you have severe symptoms like that is probably the place to start.
+If you are particularly short of breath or in distress and you can’t take a chance on waiting for an appointment that’s why we have urgent care centers and emergency centers.”

 Dr. Young encouraged the community to get vaccinated for covid along with the flu.
 He said that although these vaccines do not prevent covid and flu they could help reduce the severity of your illness.